Finite convergent presentation of plactic monoid for type C

-We deal with presentations from the rewriting theory perspective.
+We deal with presentations of monoids from the rewriting theory perspective.
 In this context, relations are oriented and are considered as rewriting steps.
 A presentation terminates if it has no infinite rewriting sequence.
-A terminating presentation is convergent if every element admits a unique normal form.
-Having a finite convergent presentation of a monoid has many advantages : computation of normal form and some homological properties.
-An open problem was to find a finite convergent presentation of the plactic monoid.
+A terminating presentation is confluent if all its critical branchings resolve.
+A presentation is convergent if it terminates and is confluent.
+Having a finite convergent presentation of a monoid has many advantages: for examples the computation of normal form and the computation of a free finitely generated resolution of the monoid which allows deduction of some homological properties~\cite{Kobayashi90,Anick86}.
+An open problem was to find a finite convergent presentation of plactic monoids.

-In~\cite{CainGrayMalheiro15}, Cain, Gray and Malheiro answer positively this question.
-They constructed a finite presentation of the plactic monoid for type A by introducing the column generators.
+In~\cite{CainGrayMalheiro15}, Cain, Gray and Malheiro answered positively this question in type A. They constructed a finite presentation by adding the column generators, in the spirit of Kapur and Narendran in~\cite{KapurNarendran85}.
 They proved the convergence of this presentation using the combinatorial properties of Young tableaux.
-But the above question was still open for the plactic monoids for the others types.
+But the above question was still open for plactic monoids for the others types.